embox/embox-docs/README.md

-# embox-docs - are markdown documantations for Embox
+# embox-docs - markdown documentations for Embox

 You can use pandoc to compile to pdf format.
 For example: